Imagine you’re a factory manager.

 For more on proper Design of Experiments, you should read this post >> “Beyond A vs. B: How to get better results with better experiment design”

 We see Optimization Managers make the same mistakes over and over again, discounting the future for results today.
 If you overlook testing “down-time” (those insight-driving experiments), you’ll prevent your testing program from reaching its full potential.

 You wouldn’t run a factory without down-time, you don’t collect a paycheck without saving for the future, so why would you run a testing program without investing in insight exploration?

-Rather, find the balance between speed and insights with proper factorial design that promises growth now as well as in the future.
+Rather, find the balance between speed and insights with proper fractional factorial design that promises growth now as well as in the future.

 How do you ensure your optimization program is testing for both growth and insights?
 Let us know in the comments!

 6 mistakes that will derail your testing program (and how to not make them)